Art Gallery of South Australia: 2019

 In 2019, 23 finalists were chosen from a field of 350 submissions.
 Vincent Namatjira won the main prize with his work Close Contact, 2018, a double-sided full-body representation of a man, in acrylic paint on plywood.
 Winner of the People's Choice Prize was 24-year-old Zimbabwean man Pierre Mukeba (the youngest finalist) for his 3 m by 4 m painting entitled Ride to Church, inspired by childhood memories of the whole family perched somewhat precariously on a single motorbike to travel to church.

 2021

 In 2021, 24 finalists were chosen from more than 350 entries.
 South Australian finalists included the work of musician and painter Zaachariaha Fielding (of the duo Electric Fields) and Yurndu (Sun), by Port Augusta artist Juanella McKenzie, while Melbourne-based Iranian photographer Hoda Afshar's series entitled Agonistes was also selected.
 The prize was won by South Australian artist Kate Bohunnis, for her work entitled edge of excess, a kinetic sculpture, while Hoda Afshar won the People's Choice Prize with her photographic work, Agonistes.

+2023

+In 2023, 26 finalists were chosen from more than 300 entries.
+The South Australian artist Ida Sophia won the prize with her video installation witness.
+Zaachariaha Fielding won the $15,000 People's Choice prize, with his multi-panel work Wonder Drug.

+2025

+In 2025, there were 22 finalists, announced in April, with the exhibition to run from 31 May to 31 August 2025.
+Perth-born, Sydney-based artist Jack Ball won the prize for his work Heavy Grit, described as "a large-scale mixed media installation partly inspired by historic press coverage of trans and queer lives from the 1950s to the 1970s".

+Guildhouse Fellowship

+The Guildhouse Fellowship is also supported by the James & Diana Ramsay Foundation, and presented in partnership with AGSA.
+Inaugurated in 2019, the fellowship is intended for mid-career artists, to support opportunities to expand their research and further explore their creative potential.
+It offers $35,000 to support research and development, including the creation of new work, which is then acquired by the gallery.

+Past recipients of the fellowship include: